CamelliaCommunity/wiki-articles/legal/privacy/en.md

 ### 4. Data Retention

 We will retain all provided data unless it is removed at your request or through moderation.
-After processing a deletion request, all data, apart from the Comment ID, will be promptly erased unless otherwise.
+After processing a Comment deletion request, all data, apart from the Comment ID, will be promptly erased unless otherwise.
 If a comment needs to be removed for moderation reasons, we may retain the comment data briefly for investigative and moderation purposes.
 Users accessing the services after the deletion, regardless of why it was removed, will only encounter the 'Comment was deleted' message, with the Comment ID being the remaining identifier.

 ### 5. Your Rights